-By the way, do you know what the TOP 2 breached passwords of 2017 were?
+By the way, do you know what the TOP 2 consistently breached passwords are?

 Closer to home, 59% of the data breaches reported under Australia’s new Notifiable Data Breaches Scheme over the April – June 2018 quarter resulted from malicious or criminal attack including phishing, malware, ransomware, brute force attack, compromised or stolen credentials, hacking, social engineering and impersonation, all of which are fuelled by poor password and credentials management.
 A further 36% of reported breaches on top of this were the result of human error, including entering credentials into phishing emails or disclosing passwords.

 And at the coalface, we as an IT service provider have seen that nigh on 100% of data breaches we have remediated this year have stemmed from password credential failings…

 Upping the Ante in Your Password Management: Top Tips!

 The LastPass report also tells us that one in two organisations are struggling to maintain control of password security.

 At a business or organisational level, revising password policies can refresh and strengthen your organisation’s security posture, especially if you have recently experienced a breach and want to implement better password security practices going forward.
 If you don’t have a password policy in place, it’s probably time to have a chat to us about implementing one in your organisation.

 For individuals, choosing the most secure password possible is sometimes a compromise between security and ease of use, but having the most secure password possible will help protect your team and your organisation from compromises and data breaches.

 At a bare minimum, our recommendations around password selection and management include: